NurfajriahOktaviani/Anterior-Eye-Disease-Detection/README.md

 ---

-## 📋 Overview
+# 📋 Overview

 Anterior eye diseases such as cataract, conjunctivitis, uveitis, and eyelid disorders are among the leading causes of visual impairment worldwide.
-Early diagnosis is important to prevent disease progression and improve treatment outcomes.
-However, manual examination requires experienced ophthalmologists and is often time-consuming.
+Delayed diagnosis may lead to decreased visual function and reduced quality of life.
+Therefore, an automatic computer vision-based detection system is required to assist early disease identification.

-This research proposes an automatic anterior eye disease detection system using **YOLOV12** enhanced with two attention mechanisms: **Convolutional Block Attention Module (CBAM)** and **Efficient Channel Attention (ECA)**.
-The research follows the **CRISP-DM** methodology, consisting of Business Understanding, Data Understanding, Data Preparation, Modeling, Evaluation, and Deployment.
+This research proposes an automatic anterior eye disease detection framework using **YOLOV12** combined with two attention mechanisms: **Convolutional Block Attention Module (CBAM)** and **Efficient Channel Attention (ECA)**.
+The objective is to improve feature extraction capability while maintaining real-time inference performance.

+The research follows the **CRISP-DM** methodology consisting of:

+- Business Understanding
+- Data Understanding
+- Data Preparation
+- Modeling
+- Evaluation
+- Deployment

-The preprocessing pipeline includes image quality assurance, CLAHE enhancement, Unsharp Masking, data augmentation, and smooth balancing.
-The models are evaluated using Precision, Recall, F1-score, and Mean Average Precision (mAP).
-Explainable Artificial Intelligence (XAI) using Grad-CAM is also employed to visualize the model's attention.
-The final model is deployed on a VPS through FastAPI REST API and integrated into a Flutter mobile application.
+Image preprocessing consists of quality assurance, image enhancement using CLAHE and Unsharp Masking, smooth balancing, and data augmentation.
+Model performance is evaluated using Precision, Recall, F1-score, mAP50, and mAP50-95.
+Explainable Artificial Intelligence (XAI) using Grad-CAM is employed to visualize the model's attention during prediction.
+The final model is deployed on a Virtual Private Server (VPS) through FastAPI REST API and integrated with a Flutter mobile application.

 ---

-## ✨ Key Features
+# ✨ Key Features

-- Automatic detection of anterior eye diseases
+- Automatic anterior eye disease detection
 - YOLOV12 object detection framework
-- Comparison of CBAM and ECA attention mechanisms
+- Comparison between CBAM and ECA attention mechanisms
+- CLAHE image enhancement
-- Image preprocessing using CLAHE and Unsharp Masking
+- Unsharp Masking image sharpening
-- Data augmentation with Albumentations
 - Smooth balancing for class distribution
+- Data augmentation using Albumentations
 - Explainable AI using Grad-CAM
 - FastAPI REST API deployment
-- Flutter mobile application integration
+- Flutter mobile application
+- VPS deployment
 - Real-time inference

 ---

-## 🎯 Key Contributions
+# 🎯 Key Contributions

 - Developed an automatic anterior eye disease detection framework based on YOLOV12.
+- Proposed the integration of CBAM into the YOLOV12 architecture for improved feature attention.
-- Compared the performance of CBAM and ECA attention mechanisms.
+- Compared CBAM and ECA attention mechanisms on the same dataset.
-- Designed a complete preprocessing pipeline consisting of image quality verification, enhancement, augmentation, and balancing.
+- Designed a complete preprocessing pipeline including image enhancement, augmentation, and smooth balancing.
 - Improved model interpretability using Grad-CAM visualization.
-- Successfully deployed the model on VPS and integrated it with a Flutter mobile application.
+- Successfully deployed the detection model on VPS and integrated it with a Flutter mobile application.

 ---